Cognonto/CWPK/README.md

 #### Part VI: Applications and Machine Learning

   - CWPK \#61: NLP, Machine Learning and Analysis
+  - CWPK \#62: Network and Graph Analysis
   - More to come . . . .

 #### Part VII: Wrap-up